-These Italian-inspired chicken breasts are quick to prepare for every day meals and elegant enough for entertaining, too.
+These Italian-inspired Chicken Breasts with Tomato-Olive Sauce are quick to prepare for every day meals and elegant enough for entertaining, too.
 The flavor of the fresh tomatoes, onion, garlic and olives intensifies while cooking, resulting in a delicious, colorful sauce.
 (Click on the photo below to see the video!)

 I make it often, not just because Robert and I both love the Mediterranean flavors, but also because I tend to have these ingredients on hand.
 The sauce is scrumptious, and has a bit of a kick to it too!